Waveguide QED toolboxes for universal quantum matter: Platform

-\textbf{Universal binary spin model.} Now, we introduce our method of Raman field engineering and derive the universal binary lattice model.
-Let us take the red-detuning coupling shown in Fig. \ref{fig1}(c) as an example.
-To gain independent control over the interaction coefficients between any atom pair, we need to distinguish the coupling of an individual atom $i$ to a particular Bogoliubov mode $l$.
-To do so, we first introduce a site-dependent ground-state energy shift $\hat{H}_A=\sum_i\Delta_{gs}^{(i)}\hat{\sigma}_z^{(i)}$ with $\Delta_{gs}^{(i)}=\Delta_{gs}+g_F m_F B(x_i)$ in the form of a linear Zeeman gradient $B(x_i)$ \cite{Hung2016}.
-We require that the ground-state shift $\delta\Delta_{gs}$ between neighboring sites is larger than the width of the phonon spectrum $|\epsilon_N-\epsilon_1|$.
-This guarantees that the frequency difference $\Delta_{gs}^{(i)}-\epsilon_l$ is different for all pairs of $(i, l)$, as shown in Fig. \ref{fig1}(d).
+To mediate the universal lattice model via the phononic channels, we gain independent control over the interaction coefficients between any atom pair $i,j$ by way of Raman engineering in the sideband-resolved limit.
+This is ensured in the reactive regime of PCW, because the mechanical damping constant $\gamma_m$ is exponentially suppressed by $\mathcal{F}\sim \exp(L_d/L_c)\gg 1$ relative to the phonon spread.
+As shown in Fig. \ref{fig1}(c), we distinguish the coupling of an individual atom $i$ to a particular Bogoliubov mode $l$ with site-dependent ground-state energy shift $\hat{H}_A=\sum_i\Delta_{gs}^{(i)}\hat{\sigma}_z^{(i)}$ with $\Delta_{gs}^{(i)}=\Delta_{gs}+g_F m_F B(x_i)$ in the form of a linear Zeeman gradient $B(x_i)$ \cite{Hung2016}.
+The ground-state shift $\delta\Delta_{gs}$ between neighboring sites is larger than the width of the phonon spectrum $|\epsilon_N-\epsilon_1|$, so that the frequency difference $\Delta_{gs}^{(i)}-\epsilon_l$ is different for all pairs of $(i, l)$ (See Fig. \ref{fig1}(d)).

-Then, we apply a spatially global Raman field \cite{Jaksch2003,Bermudez2011, Korenbilt2012,Aidelsburger2013} with $N^2$ sidebands to the atom chain through the GM.
-Each single sideband with frequency $\nu_{+,l}^{(i)}$ is nearly resonant to $\Delta_{gs}^{(i)}-\epsilon_l$, thus effectively coupling the spin operator $\hat{\sigma}^{(i)}_{+}$ to the phononic mode $\hat{b}_l$ only.
-That is, our Raman fields populate a single guided mode with $N^2$ sideband modes, which could be generated by a single phase-amplitude modulator.
-Similar arguments also be applied to the blue-detuning coupling and $Z$ coupling.
-Then, the full Hamiltonian of the system reads